Brehtyn/FlorianasFriends/README.md

 The layouts folder only contains one file currently which is the default.vue file.
 This file is the layout structure of the entire website and must be included.
-It would behoove the developers to make a <template> <header> <nuxt> <footer> <template> structure where the entire site is wrapped in a template and with the nuxt app being injected into the template.
+It would behoove the developers to make a <template> <header> <nuxt> <footer> <template> structure where the entire site is wrapped in a template and with the Nuxt app being injected into the template.
-The header and footer would always appear in the app with only the nuxt content changing.
+The header and footer would always appear in the app with only the Nuxt content changing.

 ### Middleware folder
-The middleware folder only has an auth.js file in it currently and it must be configged in the nuxt.config.js file prior to it being read in the app.
+The middleware folder only has an auth.js file in it currently and it must be configured in the nuxt.config.js file prior to it being read in the app.
 This file checks the route trying to be reached as well as the authentication of a user.
 If the user isn't authenticated and is trying to reach a protected route they will be redirected.
 Upon authentication through